Skip to main content

 Randomization

-Randomization works well for studies such as clinical trials for medications, as each subject should have an equal chance of receiving a particular treatment.
-This means a confounding variable is more likely to distribute across the groups evenly.
+Randomization works well for studies like clinical trials, where each subject should have an equal chance of receiving a particular treatment.
+A confounding variable is then more likely to distribute evenly across the groups.

-For example, if a study was comparing the effectiveness of two drugs, researchers could randomly give their subjects Drug A, Drug B, or a placebo.
+For example, if a study compared the effectiveness of two drugs, researchers could randomly give subjects Drug A, Drug B, or a placebo.

 Matching

-Matching can be effective when you know your study’s confounding variables.
-You match an equal number of participants exposed or not exposed to the confounding variable.
-Studies often use siblings because they have similar genetics and family backgrounds.
-Twins are especially useful as they share identical genes.
+Matching works when you already know your study’s confounding variables.
+You match an equal number of participants exposed and not exposed to the confounder.
+Studies often use siblings because they share similar genetics and family backgrounds—twins are especially useful because they share identical genes.

-If you studied the effects of a specific behavior, such as smoking, you could compare a set of twins where one twin was a smoker and the other a non-smoker.
-This type of study eliminates confounding factors such as age differences, economic disparity, geography, and others.
-One drawback of matching is that it will only work if you are aware of the confounding variables.
+If you studied the effects of smoking, you could compare sets of twins where one twin smokes and the other doesn’t.
+This eliminates confounders like age differences, economic disparity, and geography.
+The drawback: matching only works if you’re aware of the confounding variables.

 Restricting enrollment

-For example, many medical conditions disproportionately affect older people.
-Age would therefore be a confounding variable if a study included people of all different ages.
+Many medical conditions disproportionately affect older people, so age would be a confounding variable in a study with participants of all ages.
 To prevent this, you can confine enrollment to older participants.

 Include confounders as control variables

 Imagine you’re studying the correlation between soda and obesity.
-Many potential confounders could affect the results, such as age, gender, other health conditions, and participants' overall diet.
-By considering these, you can avoid them influencing the results unduly.
+Many potential confounders could affect the results—age, gender, other health conditions, and participants’ overall diet.
+Accounting for them keeps them from unduly influencing the results.

 How do you identify a confounding variable?

-While researchers receive training to account for confounders, the main challenge is identifying them in the first place.
-One of the best ways to identify confounders is to study previous research on similar topics, which may have identified relevant confounders.
+The hardest part is spotting confounders in the first place.
+One of the best ways is to study previous research on similar topics, which may have already identified relevant confounders.

-It's also helpful to carefully consider differences in participants in a study.
-Quantifying differences in age, income, and behavior rather than reducing everything to simple binaries can control confounders.
+It also helps to look closely at differences between participants.
+Quantifying differences in age, income, and behavior—rather than reducing everything to simple binaries—can help control confounders.

-Grouping people by age can be imprecise if the ranges are too large.
-For experiments focusing on the effects of food, drink, and drugs, learning how much participants consume may be very significant to the results.
-Simply asking if participants consume soda or not leaves a large margin for error: Some people drink a few ounces a month, while others drink gallons a week.
+For experiments on food, drink, or drugs, how much participants consume matters.
+Simply asking whether participants drink soda leaves a large margin for error: some people drink a few ounces a month, while others drink gallons a week.

 Don’t overlook confounding variables